madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 [^pentagons]: This is related to the constructability of a regular pentagon ⬠.
 We'll show that $\cos \left( \frac{2 \pi}{5} \right) = \frac{-1 + \sqrt{5}}{4}$.
 [^real-subfields]: A **real subfield** is definitionally fixed by complex conjugation.
-Ajoining a real number to $\Q$ always produces a real subfield, since a vector space basis of the extension over $\Q$ consists of powers of the ajoined element, which are all real numbers.
+Adjoining a real number to $\Q$ always produces a real subfield, since a vector space basis of the extension over $\Q$ consists of powers of the adjoined element, which are all real numbers.
 [^alternative-eight]: Alternatively, we can count possibilities for where these two roots map.
-There are four possibilities for the image of $\fourthroot$ and two for $i$, so eight total, and we know the extension is Galois of degree eiight, so every possibility must be achieved.
+There are four possibilities for the image of $\fourthroot$ and two for $i$, so eight total, and we know the extension is Galois of degree eight, so every possibility must be achieved.
 We'll use this argument in the next section.
 [^root-of-unity]: The notation $\zeta_k$ denotes "the" k'th primitive root of unity.
 I.e., $\zeta_5, \zeta_5^2, \zeta_5^3, \zeta_5^4 \neq 1$, while $\zeta_5^5 = 1$.
 We'll only used algebraic properties of these numbers, so their non-uniqueness will not be trouble.
 [^minimial-polynomial]: This is the minimal polynomial of $\roufive$ by a standard argument.
 [^normal-notation]: $H \leq G$ means $H$ is a subgroup of $G$, and $H \triangleleft G$ means $H$ is a *normal* subgroup of $G$.